arnicas/interactive-vis-course/Week1/README.md

 ## Intro to Chrome Tools, the Console

 * View Source.
 Let's do it.
 First at childmortality.org...
-* Look at a newspaper site too, and view the styling on an article.
-You'll need this for a homework project.
-Remember news online includes newspapers as well as sites like Slate, Buzzfeed, etc.
 * Chrome Tools: Read a bit here about the console and trying stuff in it: http://jsforcats.com/#basics

 ## Github and Gists